 Lead nurturing is the process of turning cold leads into warm ones, and eventually, into actual sales.
 Process modeling and automation can bolster lead nurturing campaigns.
 Generally, a lead nurturing workflow uses the following structure:

-- Send a thank you note – Thank the lead immediately for taking action (e.g. subscribing, downloading a lead magnet, etc) as a jumping-off point for future brand interactions.
+- Thank them for inquiring or taking action – Thank the lead immediately for taking action (e.g. subscribing, downloading a lead magnet, etc) as a jumping-off point for future brand interactions.

 - Fully engage your sales funnel – Begin a campaign of delivering more content to the lead to nudge them down your lead generation funnel and get them more interested in your business and services.